 - Interest in the past.

-- Too many changes in home.
+- Too many changes in the home.

-- Need for seclusion overdone.
+- Need for seclusion is overdone.

 - Hard to settle down.
 May move several times during life.

-- Problems with siblings or neighbours.
+- Problems with siblings or neighbors.

 Venus in 4th House:

-Great pride is taken in the home with this placing, and the subject is usually very keen to make home a place of beauty, comfort and security.
-Relations with the family are usually very close, although this can cause a problem, particularly for women with this placing, when grown up children leave home.
+Great pride is taken in the home with this placing, and the subject is usually very keen to make home a place of beauty, comfort, and security.
+Relations with the family are usually very close, although this can cause a problem, particularly for women with this placing, when grown-up children leave home.
 There may also be a tendency to spoil children, and to lavish expensive presents on them.

 - Harmonious home life.